fortran01/auth-concepts-flask-demo/README.md

 ### Form-based Authentication

 Form-based Authentication provides a user-friendly login interface that matches the application's design.
 It uses session management to maintain user state and provides feedback through flash messages.
 This method is ideal for web applications where user experience is a priority.

-### Token-based Authentication

-Token-based Authentication uses JSON Web Tokens (JWT) for stateless authentication.
-Upon successful login, the server issues a signed JWT containing user information and claims.
-This token is then included in the Authorization header of subsequent requests using the Bearer scheme.
-Benefits include:

-- Stateless authentication requiring no server-side session storage
-- Built-in expiration and claim verification
-- Cross-domain/CORS support
-- Suitable for both web applications and APIs
-- Efficient scaling in distributed systems

-Key features of the JWT implementation:
-- Tokens expire after 1 hour
-- Uses HS256 (HMAC with SHA-256) for signing
-- Includes username and expiration claims
-- Requires Bearer token scheme in Authorization header